- In January, 2013 -

 In order to limit human activities pressure on the elephant habitat, the association Des elephants & des Hommes (elephants & humans) develops alternative economic activities for local communities.
 Among these activities, apicultures is already showing positive results.
 Among the 30 beehive installed, 22 are colonized by bees and 19 could be harvested, with the record of 21 kg of honey in one beehive!

-The new beekeepers trained in 2011 (cf FDB Newsletter of Nov.-Dec.) had their first big harvest, last weeks.
+The new beekeepers trained in 2011 (cf The Explorers Foundation Newsletter of Nov.-Dec.) had their first big harvest, last weeks.
 Their entire production has been sold on local trade.
 A real success for the association’s involvement on this project.

 Honey harvest next to the Deux-Balé protected area (© Des E & Des H)